fancasta/IS3107-Project/README.md

 airflow scheduler</code>

 This will set up the Airflow environment with a default admin user account, and you can start creating and scheduling DAGs.

+## Accessing Containers

+To access the containers, you need to have Docker installed on your machine.
+Once you have Docker installed, follow these steps:

+1. Clone this repository to your local machine.
+2. Navigate to the project's root directory.
+3. Run the following command to start the containers:

+`docker-compose up`

+This will start both the MySQL database and the Airflow webserver containers.
+Once the containers are up and running, you can access the Airflow UI by visiting `http://localhost:8080` in your web browser.

+To stop the containers, use the following command:

+`docker-compose down`

+## Running the Tableau Dashboard

+Open the 'TripAdvisor Dashboard.twb' in Tableau Desktop.
+You will be prompt to sign into MySQL using these credentials:
+- Username: root
+- Password: root